 It is my view that there is inequality within the district with these grading practices and these practices put some students at a disadvantage when competing for high school academies or colleges.
 These practices also do not prepare students for college, workforce or the military.
 Students need to be taught the importance of deadlines, proper study habits, and that life will not always allow retakes.

-Authorized by Victoria Manning for VB School board
+Paid for and Authorized by Victoria Manning for VB School Board